Schlechtwetterfront/rfw/docs/samples/bunnymark-sprites.md

 }
 </script>

 Benchmark inspired by similar benchmarks in e.g., pixi.js.
-This uses the generic batched mesh renderer.
+Instead of the generic batched mesh renderer which has to prepare and upload much more data per vertex this uses a sprite renderer which for this use-case is a lot more efficient.

 Add some bunnies via the controls.